SISPO-developers/sispo_docker/README.md

 If GPU is not available, the Blender will be built for CPU only.

+If the error message `docker: Error response from daemon: could not select device driver "" with capabilities: [[gpu]].` it might be nessecary to install `nvidia-container-runtime`.
+A guide can be found here https://collabnix.com/introducing-new-docker-cli-api-support-for-nvidia-gpus-under-docker-engine-19-03-0-beta-release/

 ##### Build Docker image

 Go to the sispo_docker folder (Windows users need to use **Docker QuickStart Terminal** )  and run.